Role

 Disclaimer: Confidential information has been omitted or obfuscated.
 This case reflects my own perspective and not necessarily the views of Doctolib.

-Doctolib acquires Siilo to unlock collaboration at scale.
-But integration never really happened!
+Doctolib acquired Siilo to unlock collaboration at scale.
+But integration didn't happen!

 10%

-Build alignment at a structural level, and reposition Connect within the organisation
+Build Structural alignment, and Position Connect within the organisation

-• Create a system that could absorb future growth without breaking coherence
+Building a system that absorbs growth without fragmenting

 Strategy starting point: Connect the 2 main pillars of the CC&C industry (Clinical Communication & Collaboration) along with Connect's USP to build the best Communication & Collaboration platform in Europe

-A horizontal collaboration layer that connects the system and leverages Siilo’s network
+A Cross-Domain layer that connects the system and leverages network Effects

 Care teams became more active.
-Product teams aligned without alignment meetings.
+Product teams aligned without Friction.

 Ongoing experiments to mobilize the system validated the direction: